Mandalika III: Defeats Duda Gohil of Arthila

 At this time the Sultan of Ahmedabad sent him a message complaining that Duda Gohil was ravaging his territory and requesting Mandalika to restrain him.
 Mandalika replied that the Sultan's enemies were his enemies and at once marched against him.
 Dudo putting on his armour marched to oppose him; after some fighting between the two armies, Dudo came up to Mandalika and said to him, that he must not consider him like Sangan Vadhel that he, Mandalika, was but a youth and was besides the husband of his niece and might have a son by her, and hence that it would be early for him to die now, he therefore counselled him to withdraw from the battle.
 Mandalika however replied that he was the son of a Kshatriya and therefore could not retreat.
 The warriors then engaged Dudo begged Mandalika to strike first but Mandalika replied, 'If you do not strike first you will never again get a chance'.
 On this Dudo made a blow at Mandalika which he warded and dealt Dudo such a blow that his head fell from his body.
 Dudo's army was now put to the rout and Mandalika returned and made a triumphal entry into Junagadh after sacking and destroying Arthila.
 The Gohil dynasty moved their capital to Lathi.

 He now desired to marry another wife and after consulting his ministers made proposals for the hand of Soma Sahiba (Umabai), daughter of Bhimsinh of Kuva, who was then (as his father Vanvirji was ruling at Kuva) residing at Sitha.
 Her father agreed and finally Mandalika went to Sitha and married her with great pomp.
-He was not however blessed with a son by her and therefore married many other Chandravamsi Jhalas and Suryavamsi Gohils, but still remained sonless.
+He did not, however, have a son with her and therefore married many other Chandravamsi Jhalas and Suryavamsi Gohils, but still remained sonless.
 However eventually he had sons.

 Subdues Sangan Vadhel again

 Sangan Vadhel, now again rebelled, and Mandalika marched against him and occupied Bet, Sangan Vadhel fleeing with his family.
-He, however obtained foreign aid, and again opposed Mandalika as he was returning, but Mandalika routed him and again took him prisoner, but however again released him.
+He, however obtained foreign aid, and again opposed Mandalika as he was returning, but Mandalika routed him and again took him prisoner, but again released him.

 In his reign flourished the celebrated Narsinh Mehta, a Vaishnava devotee, very famous in Gujarat.